dginev/mathml-docs/intent-to-content.md

 This note suggests a two-step alogrithm for transforming intent expressions into Content MathML.
 First, we offer rules to build an operator tree with symbols in the "intent" virtual content dictionary.
-Second, we suggest a "phrase book" for mapping those operator trees into the classic subset of Content MathML.
+Second, we suggest a "phrase book" for mapping those operator trees into Full Content MathML.

 ## Preliminaries - The Grammar for <code class="attribue">intent</code>